 Doug Proctor's career as a biomedical scientist in the NHS spans 32 years.
 He is currently employed as the Laboratory Manager (BMS Grade 4) in the Clinical Biochemistry Department at Prince Charles Hospital in Merthyr Tydfil.
-He is a Chartered Scientist and fellow of the Institute of Biomedical Science and is trained and accredited as a HPC panel partner.
-Doug is also a Committee Member of the South East Wales branch of the Institute of Biomedical Science and has previously been Branch Secretary of the Cardiff and Wales NHS Branch of Amicus, prior to moving to his present post.
+He is a Chartered Scientist and fellow of the Institute of Biomedical Science (BMS) and is trained and accredited as a HPC panel partner.
+Doug is also a Committee Member of the South East Wales branch of the IBMS and has previously been Branch Secretary of the Cardiff and Wales NHS Branch of Amicus, prior to moving to his present post.
 In addition he has represented the Wales region at the Pathology Occupational Advisory Committee of Amicus.
-He was previously elected as the alternate member of the Medical Laboratory Technologists Board of the Council for Professions Supplementary to Medicine.
+He was previously elected as the Alternate member to the MLT Board of the CPSM.